Logiqx/gps-details/docs/articles/8-noise/README.md

 #### Affected Devices

 So far this article has focused on the Motion GPS which is particularly popular amongst pro riders.
 It is an excellent device for speed sailing, but the [ESP-GPS](https://github.com/RP6conrad/ESP-GPS-Logger) is also excellent if you fancy a DIY project.
-The main takeaway should be to ignore the "max speed" and regard the "max 2 seconds" as your top speed.
+The main takeaway should be to ignore the "max speed" and regard the "max 2 seconds" as the top speed.
 The same applies to the Locosys GW-52 and GW-60, which both exhibit a fair amount of noise when logging at 5 Hz.

 Numerous devices perform calculations at 10 Hz (or more) internally, but only log at 1 Hz.
 These devices have the potential to output excessively high speeds (e.g. 12 km/h when walking) so their "max speed" should always be ignored.
 Unfortunately, due to logging at 1 Hz even the "max 2 seconds" can be too high.
 The unfiltered data from my Garmin is nice in many respects, but can also report 12 km/h when walking.